geofabrik/OpenRailRouting/README.md

 Followoing arguments have to be provided (not as Java system variables).
 You can retriev this list by calling
-`java -jar target/railway_routing-0.0.1-SNAPSHOT-jar-with-dependencies.jar match config.yml`
+`java -jar target/railway_routing-0.0.1-SNAPSHOT-jar-with-dependencies.jar match config.yml --gpx-location=./map-data/<GPX> --vehicle=freight_diesel
+`

 * `--gpx-location=$PATTERN` is required.
 This can be either a single GPX file or a wildcard pattern like `/path/to/dir/mytracks/*.gpx`.
 The resulting routes will be written as GPX files to same